karasgit/INDX-for-Voron-2.4/README.md

 Wires are managed with original X axis cable chain between bottoms rack and back gantry extrusion (form bottom side).
 Use Z_Chain_mount to mount chain to buttom extrusion.
 On back gantry extrusion is chain crewed dirctly to extrusion from buttom side.

-<b style="color:red;">!!!!!!
-Whole design wasn't tested yet, so I'm not sure if it will really work !!!!!!</b>